 You should use the IRS Data Retrieval Tool to transfer your financial information onto your FAFSA if possible.

-For Continuing Students: You may begin submitting your FAFSA for the upcoming year beginning October 1st, but our office will usually begin notifying you of your federal aid awards for the upcoming year in April.
+For continuing students, we encourage you to complete your FAFSA application for the upcoming year beginning October 1st, but the Office of Financial Aid will begin notifying you of your federal aid offer mid-to-late Spring.

 There is no way to alter the information found on your previous year’s tax returns, so it is not possible to change your EFC.
 If you believe you have extenuating circumstances, you may come into our office to speak with a counselor.
 Because there is limited need-based funding for graduate students, a change in the EFC does not usually have an impact on your financial aid.